EVANONAAN/Web-Spider-Linux-shell-script/README.md

 You can aim it at videos, audio, images, pages, **or everything**, and optionally emit a `sitemap.txt` and/or `sitemap.xml`.

+The cool thing about this script is that you can edit the list of scraped URLs before you download them with `wget`.

 ---

 ## Features